digital-asset/daml/docs/source/json-api/lf-value-specification.rst

     encodeDecimalAsString: boolean
     encodeInt64AsString: boolean

 The suggested defaults for both of these flags is false.
-If the intended recipient is written in JavaScript, however, note that the JavaScript data model will decode these as numbers, discarding data in some cases; encode-as-String avoids this, as mentioned with respect to ``JSON.parse`` below.
+If the intended recipient is written in JavaScript, however, note that the JavaScript data model will decode these as numbers, discarding data in some cases;
+encode-as-String avoids this, as mentioned with respect to ``JSON.parse`` below.
+For that reason, the HTTP JSON API Service uses ``true`` for both flags.

 Note that throughout the document the decoding is type-directed.
 In other words, the same JSON value can correspond to many DAML-LF values,